Piscataway people: State-recognized tribes

-Revitalization: 20th–21st century

-Although a few families identified as Piscataway by the early 20th century, prevailing racial attitudes during the late 19th century, and imposition of Jim Crow policies, over-determined official classification of minority groups of color as black.
-In the 20th century, Virginia and other southern states passed laws to enforce the "one-drop rule", classifying anyone with a discernible amount of African ancestry as "negro", "mulatto", or "black".
-For instance, in Virginia, Walter Plecker, Registrar of Statistics, ordered records to be changed so that members of Indian families were recorded as black, resulting in Indian families losing their ethnic identification.

 Phillip Sheridan Proctor, legally changed to Turkey Tayac, was born in 1895.
-Proctor wished to revive the use of the title tayac, a hereditary office which he claimed had been handed down to him.
-Proctor/Tayac was instrumental in supporting the American Indian Movement and tribal culture among Piscataway and other Indian descendants throughout the Mid-Atlantic and Southeast.
+For his new surname, Proctor used the title tayac, a hereditary office which he said had been handed down to him.
+Proctor/Tayac was instrumental in supporting the American Indian Movement and Native American identity among the Brandywine people and among other mixed-race groups in the Mid-Atlantic and Southeast.
 Proctor/Tayac was a prominent figure in the early and mid-twentieth century cultural revitalization movements.
-His leadership inspired tribes other than the Piscataway, and revival has also occurred among other Southeastern American Indian communities.
-These include the Lumbee, Nanticoke, and Powhatan of the Atlantic coastal plain.
-During an era when American Indian identity was being regulated to some extent by blood quantum, outlined in the Indian Reorganization Act, Proctor/Tayac organized American Indian peoples that gave priority to self-identification.
+His leadership inspired other groups and revival movements have also occurred among other Southeastern mixed-race communities.
+These include the Lumbee, Delaware Moors, and Powhatan Renape Nation of the Atlantic coastal plain.

 There are still Indian people in southern Maryland, living without a reservation in the vicinity of US 301 between La Plata and Brandywine.
 They are formally organized into several groups, all bearing the Piscataway name.

 After Proctor/Tayac died in 1978, the Piscataway split into three groups (outlined below): the Piscataway Conoy Confederacy and Subtribes (PCCS), the Cedarville Band of Piscataway Indians, and the Piscataway Indian Nation.
 The official burying of Proctor/Tayac was filled with tribal tension and drove a great wedge that still exists among them today.
 Despite having been granted congressional permission to bury Proctor/Tayac on their ancestral lands located at Piscataway Park of National Park Service, various tribal citizens celebrated the death by spitting, dancing, and singing over Proctor/Tayac's gravesite; some sought to immediately claim chiefdom over the community; others wished to focus on Piscataway Tribal Issues and not pan-Indian movements.

 In response, the following groups were formed: